 For generations Musgrove has been accessible to the public only once per year during the Tour of Homes, when its beautiful tree-lined driveway transforms into a gateway to a world of pristine maritime forest and well-appointed cottages.
 Many vacationers visit St. Simons every year without even noticing this verdant and peaceful property.

-The previous owner of the land, the Brenn Foundation, sold 258 acres of the Plantation.
-Instead of slating the land for development, the Foundation approached the St. Simons Land Trust to preserve, enhance, and showcase this magnificent local treasure.
+Instead of slating the land for development, the previous owners of the property, the Brenn Foundation approached the St. Simons Land Trust with the hope to preserve, enhance, and showcase this magnificent local treasure.
+The Foundation ultimately sold 258 acres of their property to the St. Simons Land Trust.

 In May 2016, the Land Trust acquired the first of three phases, a 58-acre tract at the north boundary of the property.
 Read the announcement here.
 In February 2017, the Land Trust acquired the second phase, a 90-acre tract.
 Read the announcement here.
 In August of 2018, the Land Trust acquired the third and final phase, a 110-acre tract at the south boundary of the property.
 Read the announcement here.